samaea/virtual-assistant-workshop/README.md

         ![Visual Studio new project](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/VSnewproject.png)

-  1. Navigate trough the following path (in the screenshot highlighted in yellow and red) to find the Visual Studio solution **Skills.sln**
+  1. Navigate trough the following path (in the screenshot highlighted in yellow and red) to find the Visual Studio solution **Skills.sln** : labuser > source > repos > botframework-solutions > skills > src > csharp > "open skills.sln"

         ![Skill.sln project](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/skillssln.png)

   1. On the right tab, scroll down until you find the **PointOfInterestSkill** tab.
-Open **appsettings.json and insert your Azure Maps Key in the code to your left under "azureMapsKey" with the "".**
+Open **appsettings.json and insert your Azure Maps Key in the code to your left under "azureMapsKey" with the "".** It should be in line 4.

         ![Update Azure Maps Key](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/appsettingsPOI.png)

   1. Now we need to update the changes.
-In the same window, again on your right, **right click on the PointOfInterestSkill tab and click "Publish".**
+In the same window, again on your right, **right-click on the PointOfInterestSkill tab and click "Publish".**

         ![Point of Interest publish](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/POIpublish.png)